866-295-4143, fbns@wayoflife.org

 The believers in the wicked city of Corinth had committed every sort of sin before they were saved, but they had been changed.
 Paul warned them as follows:

 “Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
-And such WERE some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God” (1 Cor.
+And such WERE some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God” (1 Co.
 6:9-11).

 Paul warned the church at Corinth that God would not tolerate their fornication.
 “Flee fornication.
-Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body” (1 Cor.
+Every sin that a man doeth is without the body; but he that committeth fornication sinneth against his own body” (1 Co.
 6:18).
-If a professing Christian commits fornication and refuses to repent, he must be disciplined (1 Cor.
+If a professing Christian commits fornication and refuses to repent, he must be disciplined (1 Co.
 5:11).
 Paul told the church at Ephesus that fornication should not be “once named among you, as becometh saints” (Eph.
 5:3).
 The Bible teaches that any sexual relationship outside of marriage is a sin.
 “Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge” (Heb.
 13:4).
-And the Bible
+And the Bible nowhere condones marriage between people of the same sex.

 Bill Gaither and Mark Lowry and the entire contemporary Southern Gospel crowd need to heed the solemn warning of God’s Word.
 “Know ye not that the unrighteous shall not inherit the kingdom of God?”
 Be not deceived!
 We are not saved by our righteousness, but we are saved unto righteousness through the power of conversion and the indwelling Spirit.